 The first is the essay required as part of the Common App or Coalition App or the Universal App - these are platforms used to apply to colleges.
 The Common App, the most popular platform, lists seven “Personal essay writing prompts”, which are really seven essay questions.
 You can pick one and answer it to a length of 650 words.
 The so-called "Personal Statement" and any one of the seven Common App essay prompts are one and the same.
 For most colleges, this is the only essay you will ever need.

-Then there are those institutions that do not use the Common App, like most colleges in Texas which use ApplyTex, or private schools like MIT which have dedicated applications portals.
-They will have their own essay requirements.
-But some amount of reuse is possible.
+Many institutions do not use the Common App, like most colleges in Texas which use ApplyTex, public universities in California (UC Apply or Cal State Apply) or private schools like MIT which have dedicated applications portals.
+Each institution will have their own essay requirements.
+Some amount of reuse is possible.
 For example, if you're constrained for time, a good trick is to reuse the ApplyTex essay as one of the seven prompts of the Common App essay or the generic essay prompt for the Coalition App.

-Regardless of which essay you are writing, the best advice we can provide can be summarized in three simple rules.
+Regardless of which essay you are writing, follow these three simple rules.

 - Answer the essay question correctly.
 Too many students read too much into the question and over-engineer their responses.